arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/datasheet/datasheet.md

 ### Processor

-The Nicla Vision's main processor is the dual-core STM32H747 (U1) including a Cortex® M7 running at 480 MHz and a Cortex® M4 running at 240 MHz.
-The two cores communicate via a Remote Procedure Call mechanism that allows calling functions on the other processor seamlessly.
+The Nicla Vision's main processor is the dual-core STM32H747 (U1), which includes a Cortex® M7 running at 480 MHz and a Cortex® M4 running at 240 MHz.
+The two cores communicate via a Remote Procedure Call mechanism, which allows functions to be called on the other processor seamlessly.

 ### 6-Axis IMU

 It is possible to obtain 3D gyroscope and 3D accelerometer data from the LSM6DSOX 6-axis IMU (U3).
-In addition to providing such data, it is also possible to do machine learning on the IMU for gesture detection, offloading computation load from the main processor.
+In addition to providing such data, machine learning on the IMU for gesture detection can be done, offloading computation load from the main processor.

 ### Wi-Fi®/Bluetooth® Connectivity